Injured in a Texas Motorcycle Accident?

 In some cases, the other party does not accept liability for an accident at all or is unwilling to offer a reasonable settlement.
 You and your lawyer should be prepared to take your case to trial in order to recover compensation.
 When the other party contests liability, you must present evidence that proves the other party’s negligence caused your accident.
 (In a case where the other party concedes liability, the trial will focus on the extent of your damages.)

-Protecting Your Rights After a Serious Motorcycle Accident
+Protecting Your Rights After a Serious Motorcycle Accident in Texas

 Motorcycle accident victims will have a lot on their mind in the aftermath of a crash, but they can still take steps to protect their rights and maximize chances of recovering compensation.